Level 2 - Intermediate Course

 Week 3

 Chain making.
 You will be shown how to make and form links and solder each ring closed.
 Using copper, you can then make a charm bracelet.
 You can choose whether you want to make each link a uniform size, or if you'd prefer to make random shapes and sizes.
-You can thin finish it off with your choice of either an 'S' hook or a T.bar clasp - sometimes know as a toggle clasp or a bar and ring clasp.
+You can thin finish it off with your choice of either a 'S' hook or a T.bar clasp - sometimes know as a toggle clasp or a bar and ring clasp.

 Week 4